rhaiscript/book/src/safety/progress.md

 It is impossible to know when, or even whether, a script run will end (a.k.a. the [Halting Problem](http://en.wikipedia.org/wiki/Halting_problem)).

-When dealing with third-party untrusted scripts that may be malicious, to track evaluation progress and to force-terminate a script prematurely (for any reason), provide a closure to the [`Engine`] via the `Engine::on_progress` method:
+When dealing with third-party untrusted scripts that may be malicious, in order to track evaluation progress and force-terminate a script prematurely (for any reason), provide a closure to the [`Engine`] via the `Engine::on_progress` method:

 ```rust , no_run
 let mut engine = Engine::new();